RaushanKumar25/javascript-practice/README.md

 -Definition: A shorthand for if...else that works in a single line.
 3: Guard Operator (OR ||)
 - The OR guard operator (||) is used to provide a default value when the first value is falsy.

+# CHAPTER 6

+# FUNCTION
+:Function: A reusable piece of code that can take inputs, process them, and optionally return a result.

+-Why use functions?
+>Reusability – write once, use many times
+>Organization – makes code cleaner
+>Parameters & results – handle different inputs dynamically
+>Avoid repetition – easier to maintain